RunnanZ/CAO-SBD/README.md

 ## Citation

-If you use this code please cite the companion paper where the orginal method appeared:
+If you use this code, please cite this paper as well as the paper referred to in this paper:

 [1].
 Zhang R, Du H, Zhou N, et al. Computational Adaptive Optics for Fluorescence Microscopy via Sparse Blind Deconvolution[J].
 Laser & Photonics Reviews, 2025: 2500032. https://doi.org/10.1002/lpor.202500032

 [2].
 Levin A, Weiss Y, Durand F, et al. Understanding and evaluating blind deconvolution algorithms[C]//2009 IEEE conference on computer vision and pattern recognition.
-IEEE, 2009: 1964-1971.&#x20;
+IEEE, 2009: 1964-1971.&#x20; https://doi.org/10.1109/CVPR.2009.5206815